thelfer/MFrontGallery/docs/web/SmallStrainUmatWrapper.md

 ### Declaring an array of material properties

-Declaring an array of material properties has one pratical advantage as it already meets the requriments that the material properties shall be stored in a continuous array.
+Declaring an array of material properties has one pratical advantage as it already meets the requirements that the material properties shall be stored in a continuous array.

 This array of material properties could be declared as follows: